 Minimum game requirements: A full list of games that meet or exceed the below must be submitted to the SRA that contains the match date, age, competition, gender, game duration, location, and position.

 (25) Referee and (15) Assistant Referee on U18+ youth, adult amateur, varsity high school, or college with a minimum of 80-minute game duration.

 Register for and pay for the Advanced Referee Upgrade clinic.
 (You must hold a current Referee license to register.)

 Complete all online coursework.
 (You will complete the same coursework as a Regional referee would so you will see this all throughout the course.)

 Request and pass two assessments.
 (These may be done before or after you request to upgrade.)
 One as a Referee and one as an Assistant Referee on a U18+ youth or adult amateur match with an 80-minute minimum match length.
-If you are trying to upgrade for the 2023 license year, both assessments must be done before July 1, 2023.
-A $50 fee for each assessment must be paid when requesting to compensate the Referee Mentor performing the assessments.
+If you are trying to upgrade for the current license year, both assessments must be done before July 1 of that license year.
+A $50 fee for each assessment must be paid when requesting assessments to compensate the Referee Mentor performing the assessments.
 (One exception to the assessment fee and game length requirement is if you request to be assessed at the MYSA State Cup or MYSA Montana Cup, both will be waived.)

 Step 1: Start at OMS

 All current 2022 referees have been imported into OMS.
 DO NOT CREATE A NEW MEMBER REGISTRATION!

 Click on "Member Sign In".